NexPlayer/Android-SDK/advanced.md

 > **Warning**  This method can be used in HLS content only.

-The `fastPlay` feature allows NexPlayer™ to play HLS content at a speed other than normal playback speed.
+The `fastPlay` feature allows NexPlayer to play HLS content at a speed other than normal playback speed.
 WhenfastPlayis activated, content is played more quickly than normal and there is no audio (similar to a fast forward feature).

 The player can also rewind quickly through HLS content using the fastPlay feature by setting the `rate` parameter to a negative value.